Ridhwit/Telecom-Customer-Churn-Predictor/README.md

 The Telecom Customer Churn Predictor is a machine learning-based solution that identifies customers who are likely to leave a telecom service provider.
 By leveraging customer data such as tenure, charges, contract type, and demographic details, the model helps telecom companies take proactive measures to reduce churn and improve customer retention.

 ## 🧠 Model Overview
 This project uses a **Random Forest Classifier** trained on telecom customer data.
-To enhance prediction accuracy and handle class imbalance, we employed **SMOTEENN** (a hybrid of oversampling and cleaning techniques).
-The model was trained and evaluated using proper metrics and then deployed with a **Streamlit** web interface for interactive predictions.
+To enhance prediction accuracy and handle class imbalance, we employed **SMOTEENN**(Synthetic Minority Over-sampling Technique with Edited Nearest Neighbors) which is a hybrid of oversampling and cleaning techniques.

 ## 🌟 Key Features
 - Predicts whether a customer is likely to churn based on inputs.
 - Handles imbalanced datasets with **SMOTEENN** resampling.
-- Deployed using **Streamlit** for easy web-based interaction.
 - Accepts key customer features like tenure, charges, contract type, etc.
 - Outputs churn prediction in real time.